Sentinels of the Multiverse

 Sentinels of the Multiverse is a cooperative card game published by Greater Than Games and released at Gen Con 2011.
 Players control a team of comic book-style heroes battling a villain.
 Each player controls one or more heroes, while a villain and environment deck each run themselves.
 A given game includes 3 to 5 heroes, 1 villain and 1 environment, which can be mixed and matched to create a number of different scenarios.
 The core game comes with 10 heroes, 4 villains, and 4 environments.

-The board game has also been made into a mobile app game: Sentinels of the Multiverse: The Video Game.
+The board game has also been made into a video game.

 Gameplay

 Sentinels of the Multiverse is a cooperative card game for up to five players.
-The game mechanics of Sentinels of the Multiverse include aspects that are somewhat similar to a variety of other card games, including Magic: The Gathering and Dominion.
+The game mechanics of Sentinels of the Multiverse include aspects that are somewhat similar to other modern card games, including Magic: The Gathering and Dominion.

-The game is played with three different types of decks of cards: Heroes, Villains, and Environment.
+The game is played with three different types of card decks: heroes, villains, and environments.